Md. Keramat Ali

-Mohammad Keramat Ali (মোহাম্মদ কেরামত আলী) was a Bengali entrepreneur, philanthropist and politician.
+Mohammad Keramat Ali (মোহাম্মদ কেরামত আলী) was a Pakistani Bengali entrepreneur, philanthropist and politician.
 He was a member of the 4th National Assembly of Pakistan as a representative of East Pakistan.

 Early life and background

 Ali was born into a Bengali Muslim family in the village of Bade Sonapur in Kamalganj, Moulvibazar, Sylhet district, of the British Raj's Assam Province in 1901 CE.
 His mother's name was Mosammat Maryam Bibi and his father, Muhammad Shafat Ali, was a Moulvi and is the person who the Shafat Ali Senior Fazil Madrasa is named after.
 Out of his seven siblings, Ali was the eldest.

 Ali completed his primary education at the school in his village before proceeding to study at a junior high school up until class six.
 In addition to Bengali, Ali also learnt Arabic, Persian and Urdu from his local maktab and earned the title of Maulvi.